← Back to blog

 • KimiDeltaAttention: Channel-wise gated delta attention - same fla baseline

-For GatedDeltaNet and KimiDeltaAttention, the baseline isn't naive PyTorch - it's already optimized Triton code from flash-linear-attention.
+For GatedDeltaNet and KimiDeltaAttention, the baseline is not naive PyTorch - it is already optimized Triton code from flash-linear-attention.
 Models need to match or beat production-quality kernels.

 Finding Modern Baselines